connorabernethy/daily-projects/README.md

 # Daily Projects
-Daily projects made in a variety of technologies and genres.
+Daily front-end projects made in a variety of technologies and genres.
 All created by Connor Abernethy.

 ## Front-End Projects